Release Artifact Generation

 Configuration

-Configure release generation behavior:
+Configure release artifact generation:

 # Set default output format